The Biggest Social Media Marketing Mistakes

-As with all mistakes, including social media marketing mistakes, the first step is becoming aware of the.
+Like all mistakes, including social media marketing mistakes, the first step is becoming aware of the problem

 Applied knowledge is powerful.

-And, since we’ve covered the topic of strategy already in this post we want to dive in and cover the biggest mistakes network marketers (and business owners) are making on social media today.
-Because here’s the deal, the truth is you may not know any differently.
-It is even possible you were taught these bad ideas from an upline who likely had your best interests in mind, they themselves just know any different.
+Here’s the deal, the truth is you may not know any differently.
+It is even possible you were taught these bad habits from someone else who likely had your best interests in mind, but they themselves just don’t know any different.
 Today however is where the excuses end.

 The Two Biggest Social Media Marketing Mistakes

 Let’s start with negativity (odd I know).
-But seriously, the reality is many brands be it network marketing or not will at some point receive negative comments or opinions on their posts.
+But seriously, at some point every brand or business will receive negative comments or opinions on their posts.
 The comments may be in reference to a product or service or they may even be a personal attack on you.
 This seems to happen more and more as you climb the success ladder – so being prepared is the goal.